 - To provide information at an age-appropriate level to make adolescents aware of the concepts of safe touch vs. inappropriate touch.

-- To stress, in the presentation, the concept that our bodies belong to God and that we must treat them with respect and protect them from harm to the extent we are able.
+- To stress the concept that our bodies belong to God and that we must treat them with respect and protect them from harm to the extent we are able.

 - To encourage adolescents to make choices that are most likely to help keep themselves safe and healthy.
 In some areas of their lives, adolescents are capable of making some decisions that lessen their vulnerability to inappropriate or unsafe touching.

 a.
 Having and recognizing good boundaries both in real life and online.

 b.
 Good touch/bad touch and recognizing how uncomfortable we feel when inappropriate touching occurs.

 c.
 How to say NO and be able to get away from bad situations.

 d.
 How to report concerns to a safe adult.

 - To provide a lesson plan that can be formatted for a one class period discussion.